jeroenvansweeveldt/Machine_Learning/README.md

 # Predicting depression: a machine learning exercise
 ## Objective
 This exercise was done at the end of our machine learning classes to get my bearings in the subject matter.
 The goal was to find out which factors machine learning models deem the most decisive in predicting whether a person will develop depression.
+Although the dataset contains textual data, typical techniques seen in the future course _natural language processing_ such as text vectorisation were not applied here, as we hadn't learnt about that yet at the point of doing this exercise.

 Due to the sizeable number of predictor variables, two different feature elimination methods, _SelectKBest_ and _RFE_, were used to prune the least interesting variables from the dataset.

 There was a notable imbalance between the target labels.
 Using _SMOTE_, the minority labels were upsampled to match the majority labels in the training sets.